 Some of the sources of energy used have a bad effect on the environment.
 When coal, oil and gas make energy, the byproduct creates gases that get released into the environment.
 This causes pollution and can affect the climate of the whole world.
 Scientists all around the globe study the effects of energy usage on the environment.
 When nonrenewable energy is used, such as coal, oil, gas and uranium, these energy sources can also make a waste that is harmful to the earth, plants and animals and even humans if not disposed of correctly.
 That’s one of the reasons many people, companies and scientists try to find better ways to use energy from renewable sources such as the sun, wind, and water.
 These sources are called clean energy because they don’t pollute the environment or harm living things.

-Need to find a pro for your home efficiency?Find Pros
+Ready to start your home efficiency?Find Pros

 To find out more about energy and how to be more efficient, at any age, click on any of the links below: